 7c.
 Teams entering the League will be allocated a division at the discretion of the committee.

 8a.
-All players must register for membership of the English Table Tennis Association either prior to commencement of the season or prior to playing if applying to join the BSE&DTTL during the season.
-This should be done through the ETTA website or through their clubs.
+All players must register for membership of Table Tennis England either prior to commencement of the season or prior to playing if applying to join the BSE&DTTL during the season.
+This should be done through the Table Tennis England website or through their clubs.

 8b.
 Players will be deemed to have individually registered for their team by having their name, address, telephone number, e-mail address if they have one, previous playing experience including league representation, and if a junior or veteran age group on the team registration form.

 8c.
 If after a team has been allocated to a division they wish to register a player who in the current or previous season was registered for a team in a higher division, then he/she will be restricted to playing only six matches in the current season for his/her new team.
 Subject to this restriction the conditions in rule 8d apply.

 8d.
 Should a team wish to register further players during the first half of the playing season, they should submit to the Match Secretary an official registration form, at least 24 hours before playing in a match.
 Teams wishing to register further players, once the first half league fixtures have been completed, must apply to the committee for clearance on an official registration form.
 No player may play until clearance is given in writing.
 There is no limit to the number of players a team may register.

 8e.
 Where a club has more than one team in the league, and in different divisions, players registered for a club team in a lower division may play four matches for only one other club team competing in any of the higher divisions.
 If any player plays a fifth game in the higher division they will automatically be re-registered in that team and may not play again for the team in the lower division during the current season.
 Players from the team in the higher division may not play any games for the team in the lower division.
 When a club has more than one team in the same division, players may compete for their registered team only.

 8f.
 An ineligible player shall forfeit any game/games in which he/she participates.

 Transfer of players